 Church of God Ohio (COGO) Ministries serves as the central authority for credentials processing in Ohio.
-Resources are available for Credentials Candidates, persons entering into the credentialing process, as well as for District Credentials Committees who oversee the commissioning, licensing, and ordination of individuals throughout the credentialing process.
+Resources are available for Credentials Candidates, persons entering into the credentialing process, as well as for District Credentials Committees who oversee the licensing and ordination of individuals throughout the credentialing process.

 What are ministerial credentials?